St. John's wort

 Women who are pregnant, trying to become pregnant, or breastfeeding should not take St. John's wort.

 St. John's wort interacts with a large number of medications.
 In most cases, St. John's wort makes the medication less effective.
-In other cases, however, St. John's wort may make the effects of a medication stronger.
+In other cases, St. John's wort may make the effects of a medication stronger.

 Antidepressants -- St. John's wort may interact with medications used to treat depression or other mood disorders, including tricyclic antidepressants, SSRIs, and monoamine oxidase inhibitors (MAOIs).
 Taking St. John's wort with these medications tends to increase side effects, and could lead to a dangerous condition called serotonin syndrome.
 Do not take St. John's wort with other antidepressants, including: